MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 ACES Workflow
 -------------

 I'm not going to get into the what and the why, only the how.
-Let's keep this for a potential next article ?
+Let's keep the rest for a next (potential) article ?

 ACES - Config setup
 ===================